UnderKoen/bsm/README.md

 - [ ] Have support for workspaces / lerna
 - [ ] Have support for running scripts in parallel
-- [ ] Have support for specifying environment variables
-- [ ] Have support for an interactive mode
 - [ ] Jetbrains and VSCode integration

 ## License